 Super-simple cost calculation (3 users): $139/month

-A powerful, elegant combination of tools that gives you the key information you need to understand revenue driving action, without the need for multiple, complex platforms.
-For most small-medium scale businesses, “Pipedrive vs HubSpot?” is an easy question with an easy answer.
+A powerful, elegant combination of tools that gives you the key information you need to understand revenue-driving action, without the need for multiple, complex platforms.
+First off, the CRM: for most small-medium scale businesses, “Pipedrive vs HubSpot?” is an easy question with an easy answer.
 Pipedrive is simply more affordable and better suited for SMBs.
 And the marketing automation software provider: Outfunnel is #1 top-rated app on Pipedrive’s App marketplace.

-If you’re looking for a deceptively simple CRM and marketing automation pairing, look no further than Pipedrive (as your sales CRM) and Outfunnel for marketing automation.
+If you’re looking for a deceptively simple CRM and marketing automation software pairing, look no further than Pipedrive (as your sales CRM) and Outfunnel’s simple email marketing tool.

 I say “deceptively” because at this price point, the Pipedrive Outfunnel combo is way more powerful than it has any right to be.

 When it comes to Pipedrive CRM and email marketing software, Outfunnel is more than capable of handling email duties.
 In fact, I would go so far as to say in many cases, you don’t even need a standalone email marketing platform, like Mailchimp.